 “As well as building a healthy business environment in the long term, the benefits can be more immediate.
 It helps communicate what a company stands for; it helps attract, develop and retain talent; and it helps us showcase our values and talents in the marketplace”.

 – Barry Salzberg, CEO Deloitte LLP

 We would like to thank the people who helped turn research and knowledge into a resource that can be shared.
 President of Pro Bono Lab, Yoann Kassi-Vivier and Pro Bono Consultant Dima Mostovoy, generously donated their time.
 We would also like to thank the following companies for contributing to the whitepaper: American Express, AT&T, Deloitte, GE, General Mills, GlaxoSmithKline, IBM, Liquidnet, Microsoft, Nielsen, Riggs Advertising Partner, Salesforce, Timberland, The Nerdery, UPS and Wells Fargo.

 Not sure how your pro bono program benefits your company?
 Want to learn how to measure the business value of your program?
 Learn more by reading the full whitepaper.

-We will be posting a series of blog posts, each focused on a case study and specific business benefit and we are sure you will be inspired!
-Stay tuned to future updates from Taproot's Advisory Services.
+We will be posting a series of blog posts, each focused on a case study and specific business benefit.
+We are sure you will be inspired!
+Stay tuned to future updates from Taproot’s Advisory Services.